 How can I raise a Bilingual Child?

 So you have read about the benefits of bilingualism and have decided that you want to raise a bilingual child.
 But now you are asking your self the big question, how do I go about it?
-An important thing to remember is that there is no one way approach to raising a bilingual child.
+An important thing to remember is that there is no one way approach to raising a bilingual kids.
 It depends on each individuals family situation and needs, and what works for one family, may not necessarily work for another.
 You first need to ask yourself what will be best for you and your family.
 And which bilingual parenting method will best help your children.
 You will need to think about things such as:

 - Which languages are spoken?